ibm-build-lab/NLU-demo-with-ui/README.md

 ## Summary

-Using Watson Assistant, you can create models and load them into NLU.
+Using Watson Studio, you can create models and load them into NLU.
 This application will allow you to quickly anaylize text based on the models you load.
 You can also look into the code to see how to call the NLU apis from a React application.

 ## Next Steps